pranayj78/vehical/README.md

-# vehical
+# vehicle
-All the information about the vehical
+All the information about the vehicle